BrentMotzer/github-cover-letter/README.md

 -----------
 Dear GitHub Team,

-Technology is something that has always captured my attention.
-As innovation continues to accelerate, particularly with the rapid advancement of artificial intelligence, I am motivated to be on the forefront of how technology shapes the future.
-AI has quickly become an integral part of how I navigate business decisions, personal development, and learning.
-I recently spent time exploring an agentic AI tool, OpenClaw, and experiences like this continue to deepen my interest in the systems and platforms that enable technological progress.
+Technology has always captured my attention.
+As innovation continues to accelerate, particularly with artificial intelligence, I am motivated to stay close to the technologies shaping the future.
+AI has quickly become part of how I approach decision making, learning, and personal development.
+I regularly engage with modern LLMs and have spent time learning tools like Claude Code and an agentic AI platform called OpenClaw.
+Experiences like these continue to deepen my interest in the systems and platforms that enable technological progress.

-Over the past eight years, I have built my career within interventional cardiology, progressing from clinical roles into commercial sales.
-I currently manage a $4M+ territory and lead full sales cycles involving complex cardiovascular technologies within enterprise hospital systems.
-This work requires navigating complex buying processes, driving adoption of sophisticated technologies, and building trusted relationships with both technical and financial stakeholders.
+I currently manage a $4M+ territory selling into enterprise-level hospital systems, where I’m responsible for growing revenue and driving adoption of multiple cardiovascular technologies across a complex set of accounts.
+Over the past year, I’ve delivered over 24.5% revenue growth, and over the course of my tenure I’ve consistently exceeded quarterly quota by double digits.
+A big part of my role involves structuring six-figure agreements, many of which generate over $500K in annual recurring revenue.
+Doing so requires aligning clinical, operational, and financial stakeholders across multiple levels of the organization.

 GitHub sits at the center of modern innovation, enabling organizations across industries to create the software that increasingly powers the world.
 I am particularly interested in bringing my experience selling complex technologies into a